Enjoy Poolside Weekend Brunch At Holiday Inn Dhaka

 Kids below 12 years of age can eat for free.

-Also, under the offer, lucky guests can win couple air tickets on domestic routes every month through a raffle draw, courtesy of NOVOAIR.
+Lucky guests can win couple air tickets on domestic routes every month through the raffle draws.

 Legal Disclaimer: